-The New York State Health Insurance Program (NYSHIP) protects you: If the employee dies while on the State payroll, you (the enrolled spouse) and your enrolled dependent children will continue to receive NYSHIP coverage without charge for five biweekly payroll periods beyond the payroll period for which your spouse's last health insurance deduction was taken.
+NYSHIP protects you.
+If the employee dies while on the State payroll, you (the enrolled spouse) and your enrolled dependent children will continue to receive NYSHIP coverage without charge for five biweekly payroll periods beyond the payroll period for which your spouse's last health insurance deduction was taken.

 As the unremarried enrolled spouse, you and your eligible dependent children may be allowed to continue coverage under NYSHIP after the extended benefits period ends.
 If you or your enrolled dependent children are eligible for dependent survivor coverage but choose not to participate or fail to make the required payments, NYSHIP coverage will end permanently.
 You and your eligible dependent children may not re-enroll in the State program.

-Whether you are eligible to continue coverage under NYSHIP and what your premium will cost depend on the following circumstances:
+Your eligibility to continue coverage under NYSHIP and the cost of your premium will depend on the following circumstances:

 - If your spouse died as a result of a work-related illness or injury, regardless of your spouse's age at the time of death or length of service, the State will pay 100 percent of the cost of NYSHIP coverage up to the cost of the Empire Plan premium for you and your dependents as long as you remain eligible.